peteroupc/CBOR-Java/README.md

 ```

 In other Java-based environments, the library can be referred to by its
 group ID (`com.upokecenter`), artifact ID (`cbor`), and version, as given earlier.
-A non-release version of this library is `5.0.0-alpha` rather than the version number given earlier.
+A nonrelease version of this library is `5.0.0-alpha` rather than the version number given earlier.

 ## Documentation